Sandy Alcantara flirts with perfection and the Marlins shut down the Nationals

 “I feel like you definitely have to get going just a little bit sooner,” Bell added on the speed of Alcantara’s pitches.
 “And I feel like, for the most part, it’s the movement that you’re more concerned with than the velocity.”

 Before Alcantara dominated, the Nationals activated infielder Jordy Mercer off the injured list and designated Adrián Sanchez for assignment.
-It was a quiet move, a swap of two veteran utility players, and a familiar spot for Sanchez.
+It was a quiet move, a swap of utility players, and a familiar spot for Sanchez.
 The 31-year-old signed with the Nationals as an international free agent out of Venezuela in 2007.
 Only Zimmerman has been with the organization longer.
 But after he was effectively cut Monday, Sanchez will go on waivers, allowing the 29 other teams to claim him.
 If they don’t, which is likely, he’ll have the choice to elect free agency or take a minor league assignment.

 History says he’ll choose the latter.
 He has for many years.